 To celebrate the life and contribution of the University's founding Chancellor, Chancellor Robert Hope, the Chancellor Robert Hope Memorial Prize is awarded to a student who demonstrates:

 - Exceptional academic performance

 - Significant contribution to the University and/or the wider community

 As the only prize awarded by the University Council, it is considered to be the University's most prestigious prize.

-Nominations will close at midday on Monday 20 November 2017.
+Nominations will close at 5pm on Monday 20 November 2017.

 To be eligible for the Chancellor Robert Hope Memorial Prize students are required to:

 - Be eligible to graduate (having completed all course requirements) in the current calendar year with a Bachelor degree from UOW

 - Have completed at least 96 credit points at UOW

 - Have achieved consistent outstanding academic results, which is reflected in an indicative Weighted Average Mark (WAM) of 80* or above